MicrosoftDocs/mixed-reality/mixed-reality-docs/using-the-hololens-emulator.md

 # Using the HoloLens Emulator

 The HoloLens Emulator lets you test holographic applications on your PC without a physical HoloLens.
 It also includes the HoloLens development toolset.
 The emulator uses a Hyper-V virtual machine.
-The human and environmental inputs that are usually read by Hololens sensors are simulated from your keyboard, mouse, or Xbox controller.
+The human and environmental inputs that are usually read by HoloLens sensors are simulated from your keyboard, mouse, or Xbox controller.
 Applications don't need to be modified to run on the emulator; applications don't know that they aren't running on a real HoloLens.

 If you're looking to develop Windows Mixed Reality immersive (VR) headset applications or games for desktop PCs, check out the [Windows Mixed Reality simulator](using-the-windows-mixed-reality-simulator.md), which lets you simulate desktop headsets.